CloudPit - How do I configure my mail client?

 Here you can adjust the settings for the incoming and outgoing mail servers.

-If sending or receiving is still not possible, open the Control Panel and select the option "Mail (Microsoft Outlook) (32-Bit)".
+If sending or receiving is still not possible, open the Control Panel and select the option "Mail (Microsoft Outlook) (32-bit).

-First, check whether the option "My outgoing server (SMTP) requires authentication" is selected in the Outgoing Server tab and below that "Use same settings as my incoming mail server".
+First, check whether the option "Outgoing server (SMTP) requires authentication" is selected in the Outgoing Server tab, and below that, "Use same settings as my incoming mail server."

 back to top

 Right-click on the email address and select "Settings" from the menu.
 Now switch to the "Server Settings" section.
-There you can change the "Connection security" option under "Security and Authentication" to SSL/TLS and select "Password, normal" as the authentication method.
+There you can change the "Connection security" under "Security and Authentication" to SSL/TLS and select "Password, normal" as the authentication method.

 back to top